 This means that, when comparing joint credit cards, you could find that you’re missing out on certain features such as a more favourable purchase rate or interest-free period, if these things are not available on a joint credit card from your chosen provider.

 According to Canstar’s Love and Money Report, finance can be a source of tension for couples.
 A survey of 1,049 Aussies found that nearly one in 10 people in a relationship recents their partner for not contributing more to joint finances, while 5% of all those surveyed have a secret credit card their partner does not know about, with younger people more likely to conceal this aspect of their finances.

 If you and your partner are generally on the same page when it comes to money, and if you already combine your finances in the form of a shared mortgage or a joint bank account, you may find that a joint credit card is a convenient way to manage your combined spending.

-However, if you and your partner have a different attitude to spending, then a It may, however, lead to disagreements, especially if one partner feels resentful at having to pay off the other’s debt.
+However, if you and your partner have a different attitude to spending, then it may lead to disagreements, especially if one partner feels resentful at having to pay off debt accrued by the other.
 Similarly, you may not feel comfortable with your partner having access to a record of your spending, in which case, separate credit cards may be a preferable option.